philipstubbs13/ReactCoin/README.md

 When you navigate to the app home page, the app retrieves a list of currencies and the latest financial data about each currency using the [Cryptocurrencies JSON API](https://udilia.com/docs/cryptocurrencies/v1).
 The currencies are ordered based on market cap value.
 So, obviously, Bitcoin is ranked #1 because it has the highest market value.
 The home page displays the price, market cap, and percent changed in the last 24 hours for each currency.

 By default, the app only displays the top 20 currencies.
-To see more currencies, scroll down to the bottom of the page and click on the right arrow to view more.
+To see more currencies, scroll down to the bottom of the page and click the right arrow to view more.
 Click the left arrow to go back to a previous page.

 If you want to know more information about a particular currency, simply click the name of the currency in the list.
 The currency name is a link, which takes you to another a page in the app that has all the information about the currency you clicked, including price, rank, percent changed in the last 24 hours, market cap, 24 hour volume, and total supply.